Armael/pixels/README.md

 - pixels decay and disappear after some time (set by `--max-age`).

-## separate receiver/display (`server/{receiver,display}`)
+## separate receiver/display

+The `server/receiver` and `server/display` components are an alternative to `server/localnet`.

-Allows putting the server receiving pixels on a different computer than the pixels display.
-The output of the receiver should be piped into the input of the display.
+They make it possible to decouple listening for clients and displaying.
+The receiver (contacted by clients and receiving pixels packets) can be put on a different computer than the display.
+The output of the receiver should be piped into the input of the display component, which can e.g. be done through ssh.

 Example usage:
 ```